Waternish: History

+Contemporary Waternish

-The history of the peninsula is a long (and often bloody) one involving clan feuds, massacres, de-population during the Highland Clearances, and eventual re-vitalisation.
-Originally consisting of small crofting communities, Waternish now has a growing population and is home to various arts and crafts enterprises.
+Waternish now has a growing population and is home to various arts and crafts enterprises.
 Whilst the main industry on Waternish is tourism, there has also been a revival in recent years of crofting or small-scale agriculture.

 The local school is called Knockbreck.
 The school has struggled recently due to an ageing population which has resulted in only 4 students currently attending and the school was scheduled for closure in summer 2015.
 The local pub is the Stein Inn, which dates back to 1790 and is the oldest on Skye.

-Trumpan was the site of the skirmish known as the Battle of the Spoiling Dyke and the churchyard is the burial ground of Rachel Chiesley, Lady Grange.
+Trumpan was the site of the skirmish known as the Battle of the Spoiling Dyke.
+The churchyard is the burial ground of Rachel Chiesley, Lady Grange.